 The World Bank is not a bank in the ordinary sense but a unique partnership to reduce poverty and support development.
 The World Bank Group comprises five institutions managed by their member countries.

-Historically, the World Bank’s primary role in development seems to be in promoting free-market pathways to development, focusing primarily on GDP growth as the most important indicator of development.
+Since the 1980s the World Bank’s primary role in development seems to have been in promoting free-market pathways to development, focusing primarily on GDP growth as the most important indicator of development.
 However, more recently there has been more of an emphasis on poverty alleviation and and improving social development, as well as making countries resilient to global challenges such as climate change and pandemics. .

 Donor Countries and Countries viable for World Bank Assistance